leny/tankipas/README.md

         -g, --gap <amount>     number of minutes above wich the time between two commits is ignored in the total.
         -u, --user <user>      use only the commits of the given user.
         -c, --commit <commit>  compute the result since the given commit.
+        -b, --branch <branch>  use only the commits of the given branch.
         -r, --raw              show raw result, as number of seconds spent on the project.

 #### Options